How Sustainable is Your Circular Economy?

 In the circular model example, a single item is purchased and used five times.

-The total footprint is including a single full cycle and four times the return process.
+The total footprint includesWe will apply the First-In, First Out (FIFO) principle for every order coming from stores a single full cycle and four times the return process.

 We can then estimate the savings using the formula below,